Category: S

 🚧 Transportation

-Shutesbury is primarily a car-dependent town, with most residents relying on personal vehicles for transportation.
-The town is served by several state routes, including Route 202.
-The nearest airport is Bradley International Airport, located about 50 miles south of the town.
-Public transportation options are limited, but the nearby city of Amherst offers bus and train services.
+Strafford is primarily a car-dependent town, with most residents relying on personal vehicles for transportation.
+The town is served by several state highways, including Route 132.
+The closest major airport is the Lebanon Municipal Airport in New Hampshire, approximately 20 miles away.

 🌎 Coordinates